- Forgiving

 The performance jump from a $50 cue to a $150 cue is enormous.
 The jump from $150 to $400 is noticeable but much smaller.
 That’s the math that matters here.

-Between $130 and $200, manufacturers put the money where it counts: shaft quality, joint precision, and tip consistency.
-CCSI is a major manufacturer that owns the Players brand.
-Their $130-$200 cues use the same Canadian hard rock maple grading as their $300+ lines.
-The difference is cosmetics, finish work, and marketing budget.
+Between $130 and $200, manufacturers put the money into the parts you actually feel, which means shaft grading and joint precision ahead of finish work.
+CCSI is a major manufacturer that owns the Players brand, and by their own account the $130-$200 cues draw on the same Canadian hard rock maple stock as the $300+ lines.
+Most of what separates the tiers is cosmetics and marketing budget.
+Our rundown of pool cue brands has the full picture of who builds what for whom.

 Quick Comparison